Discussion threads

 To create a thread, visit the topic's page and click New thread toward the upper right corner, then type your initial comment and submit.
 To reply to an existing thread, click on the thread to open the reply box.

-The comment editor is the same rich text editor used for topic descriptions.
-It supports Markdown-style shortcuts, emoji, topic references, and more.
+The comment editor supports formatting, Markdown-style shortcuts, emoji, topic references, and more, the same as topic descriptions.

-To assign a thread to teammate, click on the thread and check the Assign to checkbox, then pick the assignee's name from the dropdown and submit.
-The assignee will be notified that they're accountable for following up, and the thread will appear in their "My threads" view.
+To assign a thread to a teammate, click on the thread and check the Assign to checkbox, then pick the assignee's name from the dropdown and submit.
+The assignee will be notified that they're accountable for following up, and the thread will appear in their threads view.

 A thread can have only one assignee at a time.
 That ensures it's unambiguous who's accountable for following up.